wspr/herries-press/vertbars/README.md

 This work has the LPPL maintenance status "maintained".
 The Current Maintainer of this work is Will Robertson.

-This work consists of the files vertbars.tex and the derived files vertbars.sty and vertbars.ins.
+This work consists of the files vertbars.tex and vertbars.sty.